 As implied by Proposition 6, we can clearly see that area D 'shrinks' and area C 'expands' under Stackelberg, giving rise to a reduced incentive for exclusion relative to Cournot.
 We can also see the degree to which area D shrinks and area C expands.
-And, in perhaps the most striking thing to notice, we can see that whereas area D is larger than area C (implying that exclusion would be profitable for the incumbent under Cournot), the opposite is true for the analogous areas under Stackelberg (implying that exclusion would not be profitable for the incumbent under Cournot) would not be profitable for the incumbent under Stackelberg is the same in both cases).
+And, in perhaps the most striking thing to notice, we can see that whereas area D is larger than area C (implying that exclusion would be profitable for the incumbent under Cournot), the opposite is true for the analogous areas under Stackelberg (implying that exclusion would not be profitable for the incumbent under Stackelberg - even though everything else is the same in both cases).